 M (Makaar): depicts the vibration that dissolves the manifested universe back into the infinite Spirit.

 The simple meaning of Om is the vibration through which the supreme spirit of the self is manifested.
 Paramahansa Yogananda has explained that everything – all matter, all energy, all thoughts, exist in Aum.
 The myriad philosophies and religions across the world have given different names to the divine chant.

 For example- the Bible calls it ‘Amen’ (being sure, faithful) and St. John called it the term of God.
 Muslims, in Arabic, have given the word ‘Amin’, and Tibetans call it “Hum”.

 The recitation of this small word moves the heart and spirit to the state in which one feels immense joy and freedom.
-It is often reiterated that chanting of aum is none other than the revelation of the higher self.
+The chanting of aum is nothing other than the revelation of the higher self.
 It is a prayer to the all-transcending Shiva.
 The chant ‘Namah Shivaya’ is made of five akshars Na, Ma, Si, Va, Ya, which means the five components of nature- earth, water, fire, air, and space.

-Om is a very powerful word in Indian beliefs and is cherished as a religious symbol.
-There are no defined rules as to how Aum chanting is to be done; moreover, this word has filled pages in the Vedas, the Upanishads, and other Hindu texts.
-Aum is considered divine in all the three Dharmas: Hinduism, Buddhism and Jainism.
+Om is a very powerful word in Sanatana Dharma.
+It is cherished as a religious symbol.
+There are no set of rules to how to chant Aum; moreover, this word has filled pages in the Vedas, the Upanishads, and other Hindu texts.
+Aum is divine in all the three Dharmas: Hinduism, Buddhism and Jainism.

 Many scholars state that these philosophical texts recommend Om as a ‘tool for meditation’.
 It rationalizes various implications that evolve in the mind of the one meditating, ranging from artificial and sense-appeasing to the highest concepts such as the law of the Universe, dignity of life, Brahman, Atman, and self-knowledge.